Find out more about STEM Conference 2021: Rethinking STEM Higher Education taking place on 28 January 2021.

 This year’s Advance HE STEM conference looked at how we prepare our students in a constantly changing world, with a focus on how we ensure our graduates learn the appropriate skills and attributes necessary for the global workplace.

-The conference will allow individuals to share their experiences, developments in teaching pedagogies and learn from others who share the same commitment to STEM teaching and learning.
+The conference will allowed individuals to share their experiences, developments in teaching pedagogies and learn from others who share the same commitment to STEM teaching and learning.

-Under the overarching theme of ‘STEM Graduates for a changing world’, interactive breakout sessions, oral presentations, ignite sessions, workshop sessions and poster presentations are welcome that address one or more of the following propositions:
+Under the overarching theme of ‘STEM Graduates for a changing world’, interactive breakout sessions, oral presentations, ignite sessions, workshop sessions and poster presentations addressed the following propositions: